MelissaPabst/SavvyDAPython/Week2/Class2.md

 6     98   13   Thomas      62
 >>>
 ```
-We can also assign values with a Series.
+Here is an example of assigning values with a Series.
 Take note, if the length of the Series does not match the length of the DataFrame, or no values are provided for an index, NaN will be inserted into any index value left blank:

 ```
 >>> new_height = pd.Series([70, 71, 72], index = [1, 4, 6])